michaelnguyen974/CV/README.md

 Graduating from university in 2012, the following years led me in various paths — from the freedom granted to travel the world through online poker to an office environment with a wide spectrum of responsibilities.
 At my last place of employment, I began figuring out how to automate monotonous tasks to make my coworkers and my own life easier.
 An enjoyable experience, that was the catalyst into taking that skill-set further — thus beginning my journey in programming.

-Coming out of Makers Academy, I'm looking for a position in a company which shares my enthusiasm for pushing one's software craftsmanship, maintaining best coding practices and encouraging the desire to continue learning throughout.
-I would like to work for a forward thinking company that invests in their new developers, gradually shaping them to be assets for the projects they work on and developing tools that aid not only themselves but others that can use them, too.
+Coming out of Makers Academy, I'm looking for a position in a company which shares my enthusiasm for pushing one's software craftsmanship.

 # Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |